Founded in October 2019

 Find out more

-- Call for submissions: Young Talent in NASH – Student prize of the Swiss NASH FoundationApplication for the Student prize of the Swiss NASH Foundation In 2021, the Swiss NASH Foundation will for the first time award the Young Talent […]
+- Call for Submission: Research grants of the Swiss NASH FoundationApplication for Research Grants of the Swiss NASH Foundation In 2021, the Swiss NASH Foundation will for the first time award research grants for original […]

 What is NASH?

 Non-alcoholic steatohepatitis (NASH) is the consequence of abnormal fat accumulation in the liver leading to liver inflammation and damage.
 It is the most severe form of non-alcoholic liver disease (NAFLD), commonly called “fatty liver”.
 NASH is a worldwide epidemic disease affecting over 115 million people.
 Still, NASH remains an under-diagnosed and consequently an underreported disease.Find out more >

 Many people live with NASH without knowing that they have a liver disease.
 The quality of life of these persons might be reduced due to their liver condition.
 Lifestyles can do a lot to improve NASH.
 Changes in diet habits, regular physical activity are measures which can improve if not cure NASH.Find out more >